Do you or a family member need a translator?

 For TTY Services you may call 1-800-255-0056

-If you need further assistance with these services during your stay, or require sign language interpreting, please contact Patient Relations at 229-259-4410.
+If you need further assistance with these services during your stay, or require sign language interpreting, please contact Patient Relations, Patient Advocates at 229-259-4414 or 229-259-4415.
 If Patient Relations is not available you may request to speak with our House Supervisor for assistance.
 For patients with scheduled procedures, you may make arrangements prior to your date of admission by contacting Patient Relations.

 If you believe that South Georgia Medical Center has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability or sex, you can file a grievance by contacting our Section 1557 Coordinator, Assistant Administrator of Communications and Public Affairs Johnny Ball, through the following methods: